CatSheiles/livePerson/README.md

 # LivePerson Coding Challenge
-## ETS Candidate Test - Cat Sheiles 3 February 2022
+## ETS API conversation challenge - Cat Sheiles 3 February 2022

 Object of the challenge is to interface with the LivePerson API to initialise a conversation between the Agent and the Customer